ryanessel/full-stack-Csharp-MS-SWL-ASP.NET-MVC/section-6/switch-and-data-transfer-between-forms.md

 2. Button Click event that lets opens another form on click
-- only can use the open form and the first form won't be usable -difference? ".ShowDialog"
+- only can use the open form and the first form won't be usable until closeing the 2nd form(the form you opened) -difference? ".ShowDialog"
 --------------------------------------------------------------------
         private void button1_Click(object sender, EventArgs e)